 Dr. Rick Chac, an OBGYN affiliated with Sharp Chula Vista Medical Center, does amazing things every day.
 He delivers babies, which is — without question — pretty amazing.
 He also counsels women through the many milestones of their lives with the sensitivity of a man raised by an amazing woman along with three equally amazing sisters.

-His latest amazing experience, however, is unlike any other: He is a contestant on the CBS reality television show, "The Amazing Race."
+A recent amazing experience, however, was unlike any other: He was a contestant on the CBS reality television show, "The Amazing Race."

 What inspired you to apply to be a contestant on "The Amazing Race"?

 I've always been a fan.
 I started watching the show in college and continued to watch it during medical school and my residency.
 I love to travel and couldn't help but say to myself, "I could do that," when watching the participants compete on the show.
 When I finally met my wife, Cindy, I instantly knew that we should apply.

 What did you learn by competing in "The Amazing Race"?

 The race was an absolutely amazing experience.
 There simply is no better word to describe it.
 I've learned to trust my instincts, enjoy the unknown and allow myself to experience the world as it comes.
 Most importantly, I learned just how much I love my wife and that I couldn't have picked a better partner for the race and for life.

 Being a doctor was definitely an asset on the race.
 I'm used to sleeping very few hours (or not sleeping), a high level of stress each day and a busy schedule that keeps me running.
 Having the basic knowledge of science and mathematics certainly helped, too.

 What do you think are your greatest strengths on the show?